Start9Labs/burn-after-reading/README.md

 # Burn After Reading

 Burn After Reading is a simple, fast, standalone pastebin service for the [Start9 Embassy](https://start9labs.com) that uses Tor (.onion) ephemeral links to share encrypted messages and files that are destroyed (burned) after they are viewed.

-Using a Tor-enabled browser, you can try the hosted demo version here: http://burrrrn6i4g4feosxlliwgfn5ocdznkxxkcfu5ftnwyzxk7fdbwfibyd.onion/.
+Using a Tor-enabled browser, you can try the hosted demo here: http://burrrrn6i4g4feosxlliwgfn5ocdznkxxkcfu5ftnwyzxk7fdbwfibyd.onion/.

+There is also a clearnet version here: https://burnafterreading.net.

 ## Dependencies